vinitkumar/vinitkumar.me/content/blog/2015-04-16-Clean-Up-Mac-From-Other-Files/index.md

 ---
 layout: post
-title: "Clean Up Your Mac From Other Files"
+title: "How to Clean Up Your Mac From Other Files"
 description: "How to cleanup Your Mac From Other Files"
 category: articles
 tags: mac cleanup commandline expert